-Section 8 of the NPS Act provides that a curator or similar official that has been appointed to a clearing system participant or a settlement system participant is bound by any payment or settlement that is final and irrevocable in terms of section 5 (2) or (3).
+Further, section 8 of the NPS Act states that a curator or similar official that has been appointed to a clearing system participant or a settlement system participant is bound by any payment or settlement that is final and irrevocable in terms of section 5(2) or 5(3).

 Participant failure is provided for under clause 5.4 of the SADC-RTGS settlement agreement.
-In terms of the SADC PSOC arrangements, the participant's central bank is obliged to inform the SADC-RTGS operator in the event that its participant undergoes business rescue or insolvency.
+In terms of the SADC PSOC arrangements, the participant's central bank is obliged to inform the SADC-RTGS operator if a participant in their jurisdiction undergoes business rescue or insolvency.
 Business rescue is applicable in the jurisdiction where such a status/registration has been legislated, and the insolvency law of the participant's jurisdiction will be applicable.

 1.3.
-SADC-RTGS rules, procedures and contracts
+SADC-RTGS system rules, procedures and contracts

-The SADC-RTGS rules, procedures and contracts have been developed based on the adequate legal analysis and conformity with all relevant laws and regulations the FMI and its participants must adhere to.
-The SADC PSOC is responsible for the regulatory rules, the FMI operator is responsible for the operational rules, and the SADC PSMB is responsible for business rules and models.
+The SADC-RTGS system rules, procedures and contracts have been developed based on the adequate legal analysis and conformity with all relevant laws and regulations the FMI and its participants must adhere to.
+The SADC PSOC is responsible for the regulatory rules, the FMI operator is responsible for the operational rules, and the SADC Payment System Management Body (PSMB) is responsible for business rules and models.
 The FMI operator collaborates with stakeholders regarding any rules, procedures and contracts to ensure that they are understandable and agreeable to them.
 Furthermore, the FMI operator is readily available to provide consultation on any issues that are not clear.